Kuchnik/get_and_clean_project/CodeBook.md

 # Getting and Cleaning Data Project - The Code Book
-This document describes variables used in the *run_analysis.R* script The script is devided into sections (commented within the R file):
+This document describes variables used in the *run_analysis.R* script.
+The script is devided into sections (commented within the R file):
 ## Download files into R
-*acts* - the data frame with the activity lablels *features* - the vector with variable names
+*acts* - the data frame with the activity lablels

-*X_test* - data frame of measurements (testing set) *y_test* - data frame of activity indexes (testing set) *X_train* - data frame of measurements (training set) *y_train* - data frame of activity indexes (training set) *subject_test* - data frame of subject indexes (testing set) *subject_train* - data frame of subject indexes (training set)
+*features* - the vector with variable names

+*X_test* - data frame of measurements (testing set)

+*y_test* - data frame of activity indexes (testing set)

+*X_train* - data frame of measurements (training set)

+*y_train* - data frame of activity indexes (training set)

+*subject_test* - data frame of subject indexes (testing set)

+*subject_train* - data frame of subject indexes (training set)

 ## Combine training and testing sets
 Rows of *X_test* and *X_train* were combined into *X_all*

 Rows of *y_test* and *y_train* were combined into *y_all*

 Rows of *subject_test* and *subject_train* were combined into *subject_all*

 Columns of subject_all, *X_all*, *y_all* were combined into *xy_all*

 ## Naming the variables